Quansight/Quansight-website/apps/consulting/posts/scaling-python.md

 <img
 src="/posts/scaling-python/dask-bag.png"
+alt="A picture of a jupyter notebook input cell, next to an image of the cell contents equivilent dask graph being run.
+The input cell has the code for a dask bag data frame summation wit resource annotations."
 />

 On top of dask bag, we also started utilizing resource annotations.
 These gave us a big hand up by letting us take a more hands off approach to the scheduler.
 Instead of managing how much work we are submitting.
 We can submit it all and let the scheduler do the heavy lifting of resource management.
 Insuring that the workers will not get more work then the resources that they have available.